mpdhavale/cheat_sheet/README.md

         group: ${GROUP}
         mode: 0###
       notify: ${HANDLER_NAME}			# Kicks off a handler
-      # Note: if the template is being called from a module, you don't have to specify "templates/"
+      # Note: if the template statement is being called from a module, you don't have to specify "templates/"
-      #       as part of the src path (this directory is checked for you automatically.
+      #       as part of the src path (this directory is checked for you automatically).
 Both should work, though?

     - name: Update/create a single line in a file
       lineinfile: